Why a DSLR & Video Page?

 If you are interested in getting started, and are willing to buy your gear through the site to support the podcast, I would be more than happy to consult with you for free, to help you get set up with the right gear and resources.

 For free consulting, just send an email to firstname.lastname@example.org and give me an idea of your budget, wants, and needs.

 DSLR OR CAMCORDER?

 OK, DSLR cameras can shoot amazing video for less than $1000 (a basic Panasonic GH2 package).
 They have interchangeable lenses, a vastly larger sensor than video cameras (which results in shorter depth of field, higher quality, and better low light performance).
 Are they better than a $1500 video camcorder?
 If you want cinematic depth of field, yes.
 But are they better than a $6,000+ pro camcorder?
-The sub-$1000 Panasonic GH2 has been proven to shoot higher quality video than any other camera or camcorder under $8,000 (currently shipping).
+Even the sub-$1000 Panasonic GH2 or $1,300 GH3 has been proven to shoot higher quality video than any other camera or camcorder under $3,000.
 Pros and cons are listed below.
 I personally have owned both, and use each type for different needs.

-Some of the shortcomings of DSLR video as compared to an $8,000+ camcorder:
+Some of the shortcomings of DSLR video as compared to a $5,000+ camcorder:

 • No XLR audio input (which allows longer cable runs with no interference)